dimitroffs/ExpressLRS-configurator/README.md

 A simple way to build and flash https://github.com/AlessandroAU/ExpressLRS firmware.
 Project is on-going - use 'develop' branch for most recent stuff.

+### Releases:
+ - 0.1.3a - first windows-only application exported for test (needs python 3 locally installed)

-### How to try it out:
+### How to try it out (for development):
  - some basic development skills needed, due to development stage of the app
  - you need to install NodeJS (https://nodejs.org/en/) and Python (https://www.python.org/)
  - clone project locally
  - run 'npm install' from main project directory
- - 'elrs-cli/' directory is basic python project with virtualenv interpreter.
-Setup locally using PyCharm or cli so directory contains all needed libs and executable scripts:
-   - pip, gitpython, yaspin, platformio
  - run 'npm start' to start application

 ### Currently under the hood:
+ - finished up main logic purposes
  - cloning ExpressLRS firmware locally
  - updating ExpressLRS firmware locally
  - building firmware targets
  - uploading firmware targets
+ - better UX - powered by TailwindCSS

 ### What needs to be done:
- - finish up main logic purposes
- - better UX (will integrate tailwind.css as first step)
  - optimizing code (I am neither python nor js dev, so additional support will be highly appreciated)
  - better packaging (currently developing win application as a target)
- - improved elrs-cli (ExpressLRS CLI module is currently included directly in project - think it will be better if it is seperately supported and packaged)
- - aob